-Partner with a Compassionate and Experienced Divorce Attorney in Berks County, PA
+Partner with a Compassionate and Experienced Divorce Attorney in Reading, PA

 Not all marriages last a lifetime.
 Sometimes, two individuals realize they just aren’t compatible and decide to separate.
 Divorce is often emotionally taxing and can become frustrating when you aren’t sure how to start divorce proceedings or how to make sure you aren’t being taken advantage of.
-In times like these, it’s often beneficial to find an uncontested divorce lawyer for assistance.
-When searching for divorce law firms in Berks County, PA and the surrounding areas, consider calling John J. Grenko, Attorney at Law.
+In times like these, it’s often beneficial to find a family divorce lawyer for assistance.
+When searching for a family law lawyer in Reading, PA and the surrounding areas, consider calling John J. Grenko, Attorney at Law.
 With 40 years as a divorce attorney, he is ready to help you through the difficult divorce process.
 Call him today and learn more about the services he offers.

-Attorney Grenko has been practicing for four decade and serves areas throughout the Berks County, PA area, including:
+Attorney Grenko has been practicing for four decade and serves areas near the Reading, PA area, including:

 - Bernville, PA